Navigating complex mental capacity decisions in social care

 Tools that strengthen practice

-- Making best interests decisions around mental health hospital admissions and accommodation.
+In addition to the guides, a decisional balance tool provides structured support in making best interests decisions around mental health hospital admissions and accommodation.

-These tools are especially valuable in cases involving fluctuating capacity, executive functioning concerns, or safeguarding dilemmas, offering a practical framework for defensible, transparent decision-making.
+The tool is especially valuable in cases involving fluctuating capacity, executive functioning concerns, or safeguarding dilemmas, offering a practical framework for defensible, transparent decision-making.

 Why these resources matter